The Individual Investor’s Guide to Personal Tax Planning 2013 — Updated

 We cover the changes included in the ATRA as they apply to 2013 and 2014 in this guide.
 We also cover the tax changes included in the Affordable Care Act.
 A higher floor for deducting medical expenses went into effect this year for those under the age 65.
 High income earners face two new Medicare taxes.

-Those who like to file early may have to wait an extra one to two weeks.
-The Internal Revenue Service (IRS) expects to delay the starting date for when returns will be processed because of the partial government shutdown.
+Those who like to file early will have to wait an extra 10 days.
+The Internal Revenue Service (IRS) is delaying the starting date for when returns will be processed to January 31 because of the partial government shutdown.
 The deadline for filing a return or claiming an extension will remain April 15, however.

-Several line item numbers, including the standard deduction and mileage deductions, had yet to be updated for 2014 by the Internal Revenue Service at press time.
-This delay is due to the partial federal government shutdown.
-We have used estimates for these tax figures from what we consider to be reliable sources.
-Our intention is to update the online version of this guide as new information is released.
+Several line item numbers, including the standard deduction and mileage deductions for 2014 were announced in late December by the Internal Revenue Service.
+This delay was due to the partial federal government shutdown.
+We have updated these tax figures here.

-Regardless of what changes Congress makes (or does not make) to the tax laws, one thing will be constant—you will still have to pay taxes.
+Regardless of changes made to the tax laws, one thing is constant—you still have to pay taxes.
 Furthermore, even a simplified tax code is still likely to be too complex; hence the need for tax guides.
 As has been the case in years past, our tax guide provides an overview of the tax rates and deductions likely to impact the majority of AAII members.
 Since there are many details, loopholes and pitfalls within the tax code, it is impossible for this guide to provide enough details to cover specific tax situations.
 If you have questions, consult a tax professional.
 It is your tax return, and the IRS will hold you responsible for any errors made on it.

 ...To continue reading this article you must be registered with AAII.